 Last point on co-branded cards: Earned rewards go directly to your loyalty account.
 Therefore, if you ever cancel or change your co-branded credit card, you don’t have to worry about losing your points.

 Note: Airline rewards usually have the best value for free travelers.
 It makes sense when you realize that you can always get a discounted hotel, but you rarely get discounted airfare.
 However, hotel cards are starting to offer some amazing bonuses and benefits.
 So, once you get your card(s) for free airfare, make sure you pick up a hotel card for free stays.

 3. Reimbursement for Free Travel Cards

-The Capital One Venture card and Barclays Arrival Plus (no longer available) card work differently than the programs with Amex, Chase, and Citi.
+The Capital One Venture card works differently than the programs with Amex, Chase, and Citi.
 These miles end up serving as statement credits towards travel purchases you have already made.
 This can be super helpful if other rewards don’t cover certain travel expenses, or you find cheap flights that are a better value than redeeming points for an award flight.
 Note, Capital One Miles are also transferable.

 Why do we like Statement Credit cards?
 Ease and diversity of use.

 Think of these cards as helping to pay for all kinds of travel: airfare, hotels, Airbnb stays, trains, cruises, tours, or other travel-related expenses.
 You use the card for your travel expenses, then you “erase” the purchases on your credit card statement, like a rebate, using your miles.